 Contact Attorney John J. Malm

-John J. Malm & Associates has significant experience in representing clients who have been harmed by several types of defective chairs, ranging from movie theater seats, patio chairs and medical equipment seating devices.
-If you have suffered injuries due to defective furniture, contact us to speak with a knowledgeable injury attorney at John J. Malm & Associates.
+John J. Malm & Associates has significant experience in representing clients who have been harmed by several types of defective chairs, ranging from movie theater seats, patio chairs, and medical equipment seating devices.
+If you have suffered injuries due to defective furniture, contact our office to speak with a knowledgeable injury attorney at John J. Malm & Associates.